esokullu/Dilmaca/README.md

 ## Dilmaca

-Dilmaca is an English to Turkish machine translation tool written in Java.
+Dilmaca is an English to Turkish machine translation software written in Java.

 * Author: Emre Sokullu
 * Written in: 2002-2003